patevs/old_blog/_posts/2016-07-07-drawing-app.md

 subtitle: Testing Javascript and HTML5 canvas
 ---

-Created using javascript and the HTML5 canvas element, I have made this drawing app in order to further my knowledge on the design and development of web applications.
+Created with Javascript implementing the use of the HTML5 canvas element as the output display.

-The app is very basic, using javascript for the logic and the HTML5 canvas element for displaying the drawings/images.
+The app uses Javascript for controlling the logic of the paintbrush's position on the screen and if the mouse is pressed.
+Javascript is also utalised in the brush colour selection and radius control.
+The HTML5 canvas element is implemented for displaying the drawings created with the app.

-Take a look at my <a href="https://patevs.github.io/drawing-app/">github account</a> page if you are interested in seeing the code for the app.
+Take a look at the git repository<a href="https://github.com/patevs/drawing-app">here</a> if you are interested in seeing the code for the app.

-Otherwise, the app can be found <a href="https://patevs.github.io/drawing-app/">here</a>.
+<b>Otherwise, The app can be found <a href="https://patevs.github.io/drawing-app/">here</a>.</b>

+*NOTE
+The Save function is current not working and will open an empty window only.